sergiofgonzalez/python-workbench/part_4-web-apps/part-i-python-apis/10_api-authentication-and-authorization/05_fastapi-orders-svc-final/README.md

 The API implemented is documented in the [Orders OpenAPI spec](./oas.yaml), but Pydantic is used for the validation of the service endpoint payloads (both request and response).

-This step adds an authorization layer on the logic to drive logic based on the User ID field that is added to the `request.state` after successfult authentication.
+This step adds an authorization layer on the logic to drive logic based on the User ID field that is added to the `request.state` after successful authentication.

 Tokens can be generated using [03: Generate JWT](../03_jwt-generator/README.md).